Monthly Working Bees

 Through the year we hold making days.
 We work on various projects, using a variety of materials.
 Past examples include tension trays, bending frames and handles, making string and brushes.
 These are co-learning spaces (no dedicated tutors), where the group will try ideas gleaned from the internet or books, and share tips for techniques (often learned while making mistakes!).

-Cost: suggested donation $2 (members) and $15 (non-members), to help cover the cost of hiring the workspace.
+Cost: suggested donation $2 (members) and $15 (non-members), to help cover the cost of hiring the workspace /materials.

 For more information and if you wish to join please contact us.

-The date for the next weaving get-together is:
+The dates for the next weaving get-togethers are:

 AGM

-Our second AGM was held on the 30th October at 5.30pm, in the Fred Hollows Room, Valley Project, North Rd, NEV.
+Our third AGM was be held on the 24th September at 5.30pm, in the Fred Hollows Room, Valley Project, North Rd, NEV.